emma-33/holbertonschool-shell/io_redirections_and_filters/README.md

 Script 19 :replace all characters A and c from input to Z and e respectively Script 20 :removes all letters c and C from input Script 21 :reverse its input
+Script 22 :displays all users and their home directories, sorted by users